Advice on working at the YAA and Careers Opportunities for healthcare professionals

 Medical electives/placements/shadowing opportunities

-For a variety of operational reasons, Yorkshire Air Ambulance are unable to other any placement opportunities for students or healthcare professionals.
+For a variety of operational reasons, Yorkshire Air Ambulance are unable to offer any other placement opportunities for students or healthcare professionals.
 This includes medical student electives, shadowing opportunities for Doctors in training and for Paramedics.
 Prior to the recruitment of new HEMS Paramedics, we do offer open evenings for potential candidates to visit the air support unit but this is all dealt with via the recruitment process.
 Therefore anyone interested in becoming a YAA Paramedic in the future, must first start their career through YAS.